tommeagher/data1-fall2015/README.md

 All Data Is Terrible; aka How the hell do you "clean" data?

+Talk about the FOIA assignment and the [sample FOIA letter](https://github.com/tommeagher/data1-fall2015/blob/master/foia-letter-sample.md).

 Bulletproofing tips.
 How to avoid rookie mistakes.

 Hands-on tutorial on Excel Magic and Open Refine